Workshops

 For several years I have proposed using Skills Workshops to teach evolving consumer technologies, such as digital imaging applications.
 I believe that developing a self-learning, workshop-based environment for certain computer skills and equipment better serves the needs and challenges of our students in the long term.

-While developing two new interdisciplinary programs in the School of Technology and Design; an Interactive Media Technology Certificate and a full BTECH Degree in Emerging Media Technologies, I created a course called Media Skills Lab as a way of testing this workshop model.
-The first Media Skills Lab is being taught in the Spring 2010 semester and will offer application training organized in three-week workshops for emerging media technologies.
+While developing two new interdisciplinary programs in the School of Technology and Design; an Interactive Media Technology Certificate and a full BTECH Degree in Emerging Media Technologies, I created a course called Media Skills Lab (Syllabus) as a way of testing this workshop model.
+The first Media Skills Lab was taught in the Spring 2010 semester and offered application training for emerging media technologies.